 Houmous is a great accompaniment to turkey as chickpeas are one of the best cholesterol-lowering foods.
 Just fill a wholemeal and/or seeded wrap with leftover cooked turkey, add some dollops of houmous, salad (watercress/rocket and sun-dried tomatoes work really well with this), salt and pepper and you’re good to go.

-TIP: If you have any roast veggies leftover from your Christmas meal, like carrots and parsnips, they work really well in this wrap too, but make sure they were cooked in healthy oils (like olive oil) and not butter.
+TIP: If you have any roast vegetables left over from your Christmas meal, like carrots and parsnips, they work really well in this wrap too, but make sure they were cooked in healthy oils (like rapeseed or olive oil) and not butter.

 2. Turkey & Honey Mustard Bagel